Estimation of partial rankings from sparse, noisy comparisons: Results

-decreases.
+Interestingly, as the inferred number of groups increases with $\expec{m}$, the log posterior odds ratio decreases.
 This is somewhat counterintuitive, as one might expect the posterior odds ratio to improve as the number of rankings inferred by the PR model approaches the true number of rankings.
-However, as mentioned in Sec.~\ref{sec:methods}, the PR model tends to heavily penalise the presence of a large number of rankings so that the net effect of increasing the number of rankings is a reduction in the posterior odds ratio, with the PR model becoming a less efficient encoding for the rankings as the number of inferred groups grows.
+However, as mentioned in Sec.~\ref{sec:methods}, the PR model tends to heavily penalize the presence of a large number of rankings so that the net effect of increasing the number of rankings is a reduction in the posterior odds ratio, with the PR model becoming a less efficient encoding for the rankings as the number of inferred groups grows.
 In practice, the best practice is to evaluate both an original ranking method and our corresponding partial ranking method to determine which provides a more parsimonious fit to the data in terms of log-posterior odds.

-To assess the goodness of the recovered partitions, we compute the Kendall rank correlation coefficient ($\tau_B$), adjusted for ties, between the ground truth rankings and the rankings inferred by the BT and PR models.
+To assess the goodness of the recovered partitions, in Appendix~\ref{appendix:appendix_d} we compute the Kendall rank correlation coefficient ($\tau_B$), adjusted for ties, between the ground truth rankings and the rankings inferred by the BT and PR models.
 This comparison is performed both when partial rankings are present and when they are not.
 We observe that when partial rankings are present in the network, the PR model can quickly attain perfect recovery as the networks become denser.
 On the other hand, while the BT model still achieves high $\tau_B$ scores, it never achieves perfect ordinal association and always underperforms relative to the PR model.
-However, when no partial rankings are present, and each player is assigned a unique score, the roles are reversed, and BT always displays a higher ordinal association with the ground truth rankings (see Appendix~\ref{appendix:appendix_b}).
+However, when no partial rankings are present, and each player is assigned a unique score, the roles are reversed, and BT always displays a higher ordinal association with the ground truth rankings.
+We also compare the player strengths inferred by the PR and BT models to the ground truth, finding that both models recover scores that closely match the planted values.
+However, the PR model is able to leverage the coarse grained structure of the player strengths to group them into partial rankings.